luciotato/LiteScript/README.md

 - Make code as readable and easy to follow as possible.
 - Do not try to be terse and clever.
 The best code is the clearest, not the shortest.
 - Create readable javascript code
 - Catch typos in object members **in the compilation phase**.
-Is too time-expensive to debug subtle bugs caused by mistyped member names.
+Is too time-expensive to debug subtle bugs caused by mistyped member names in javascript.
 - Allow an easy context-switch in the coder's mind between programming languages.
   - Try to use the same meaning for the same symbols when the symbol is used in javascript, CoffeScript, Phyton, C, C#, JAVA, SQL.
   - Use js symbols and EcmaScript 6 constructs when appropriated and available.
-  - Embrace javascript prototypal inheritance. "class" is syntax sugar
+  - Embrace javascript prototypal inheritance. "class" is syntax sugar.

 ------